Senior Companion Program

 - Assisting with simple chores like putting groceries away, dusting, etc.

-- Reading or helping with mail, newspapers, or magazines.
+- Reading or organizing mail, newspapers, or magazines.

 - Assisting in making phone arrangements.